Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_system_release
 <!-- Studio::System::release -->
 verdict: library There is no shutdown call.
-FmodManager.Initialize() creates the system once and FMOD is released when the process exits, so banks, instances, and handles need no teardown order at quit.
+FmodManager.Initialize() creates the system once, and FMOD is released when the process exits.
+Banks, instances, and handles need no teardown order at quit.

 ## studio_system_initialize
 <!-- Studio::System::initialize -->
-verdict: library FmodManager.Initialize(settings) makes this call. maxchannels is FmodSettings.numChannels, studioflags come from liveUpdate and memoryTracking, flags come from the core fields (for example rightHanded3D and profiling), and extradriverdata is never passed.
+verdict: library FmodManager.Initialize(settings) makes this call. maxchannels is FmodSettings.numChannels, and studioflags come from liveUpdate and memoryTracking.
+The flags come from the core fields (for example rightHanded3D and profiling), and extradriverdata is never passed.